codethread/learn-you-a-javascript-for-great-good/fundamentals/01-intro/README.md

 See if you can correct the value of the `helloWorld` variable to pass the test.
 *As soon as you save a change to the file, go back to your terminal and you should see the test rerun (as jest is watching for file changes)*

-Hopefully you should with an ouput, something like:
+Hopefully you should end up with an ouput, something like:
 ```sh
  PASS  01-intro/index.spec.js
   ✓ returns hello world!
 (1ms)